 In race, color, and national origin discrimination law, the employee's protection is extended to include prohibiting unfavorable treatment of the employee because of the employee's marriage to, or association with, someone of a particular race, color, or national origin as well as because of a person's connection to a race-based organization, or ethnic organization.

 Since employers are generally aware that discrimination is wrong, it is often not a blatant act.
 Although it can surface in a variety of ways, the following list indicates some examples of race, color, and national origin discrimination.

 - An “English Only Rule” means that employees are required to only speak English on the job.
 It is only legal if it is needed to ensure safe or efficient operation of the business and put in place for nondiscriminatory reasons.

 - An employer can only require fluent English or make employment decisions based on an employee's foreign accent, if fluency in English is a requirement of the job or unless the accent seriously interferes with the employee's work performance.

 - Only requiring individuals of a certain race or skin color to submit work authorization documents.

 - Unequal pay between groups of individuals with similarly experience and job duties but different race or ethnic groups.

 - An employer enacts disciplinary procedures for violating a company policy for an employee of a particular race, but does not enact disciplinary procedures for the same violation for many employees of a different race.

 Proving discrimination based on race, color or national origin can be challenging, but with the right legal team, it can be done.
-There are a variety of ways that the qualified discrimination attorneys in Encino at Kingsley & Kingsley can assist you.
+There are a variety of ways that the qualified discrimination attorneys at Kingsley & Kingsley can assist you.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number(888) 500-8469 or by clicking here to contact us regarding your case.